 Video: The Devil Wears Prada Cerulean Monologue

-Is The Devil Wears Prada blue cerulean sweater monologue your favourite dialogue in a film?
+Is The Devil Wears Prada blue cerulean sweater monologue your favourite design-focused monologue in a film?
 What’s your favourite line in a film about film, art, or design?
-I’d love to know your thoughts.
+I’d love to know your thoughts in the comments below.